ironreality/k8s-argocd-workshop/docs/04-organization-workflow/README.md

 # Organization workflow integration

+## ArgoCD security model

 In order to map our current organization workflow to an Argo CD installation we should understand the Argo CD security model at first.
-The Argo CD security model is built on the three main components:
+The model is built on the three main components:

 * projects
 * single sign-on system (SSO)